rintaro-s/LAL-v2_NF4/README.md

 # LAL-v2: A Fine-Tuned Japanese Language Model

 ## Introduction
 LAL-v2 is a fine-tuned language model based on the `rinna/japanese-gpt-neox-3.6b` model.
-This model is specifically designed to generate text in a sisterly tone, making it well-suited for applications such as character generation and creative writing.
+This model is specifically designed to generate text in a younger sister tone, making it well-suited for applications such as character generation and creative writing.

 ## Model Details
 - **Model Type**: Large Language Model